Cincinnati ADN Programs

 Learn How to Move from License Practical or Vocational Nurse to Registered Nurse at Fortis

 If you are a Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN) who wants to advance your nursing career to become a Registered Nurse (RN), the Fortis ADN program provides an entry path just for LPNs and LVNs.

 As a working practical or vocational nurse, you already know the job satisfaction that nursing can bring.
 Fortis College has a program path designed especially for you.
 You may even be able to receive academic credit for having completed an approved PN/VN education and having an active LPN license.
-Contact Fortis today to speak to an admissions representative to learn how Fortis can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.
+Contact Fortis today to speak to an admissions advisor to learn how Fortis can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.

 Want to go even further?